ukparliament/ontologies/procedure/flowcharts/meta/parsing/index.md

 							# taint the roads off the bridge as closed if the bridge is closed
 							set the route status to 'untraversable'

-						otherwise if the source actualised
+						otherwise if the source step is actualised

 							if the source step is actualised with a date in the past or today